-Nowadays, very few integration projects regard only one type of data flows: often, they involve a combination of MFT, B2B and/or API data flows, and more and more, a whole integrated approach is needed to manage these Tier 1 integration projects, combining products, combining products and services, and combining software products and cloud services (what we can refer to as "hybrid" integration).
-Axway has developed a core DNA and expertise on such multi-pattern integration projects that include MFT, B2B and/or API and a unique know how in governing these data flows with a more consistent, convergent and integrated manner.
-This difference is reflected in the Axway 5 Suite and the documented reference implementations, which leverage years of experience in such demanding large customer projects.
+Nowadays, very few integration projects regard only one type of data flows: often, they involve a combination of MFT, B2B and/or API data flows, and more, a whole integrated approach is needed to manage these Tier 1 integration projects, combining products, offer and services, and combining software products and cloud services (what we can refer to as "hybrid" integration).

+Axway has developed a core DNA and expertise on such multipattern integration projects that include MFT, B2B and/or API and a unique know how in governing these data flows with a more consistent, convergent and integrated manner.
+This difference is reflected in the Axway 5 Suite and the documented reference implementations, which leverage years of expence in such demanding large customer projects.

-3.6 Offer
+1.3.6 Offer